 Algae is a type of plant that contains chlorophyll and other pigments.
 Algae can be a single-cell organism or multicellular organism.
 You can easily found algae in freshwater and saltwater, or on the surface of the most rock.
-When the sunlight falls on algae, It converts the light energy into food molecule and starts the process called photosynthesis.
-The cell walls of algae are made up from cellulose.
+When the sunlight falls on algae, It converts the light energy into a food molecule and starts the process called photosynthesis.
+The cell walls of algae are made up of cellulose.
 The largest and complex type of algae in marine water is seaweed.

 Algae are categorized into different seven types.
 Each type has a different color, size, and properties.